-- 1 tbsp garlic-infused olive oil
+- 1 tablespoon olive oil

-- 1 tsp dried basil
+- 1 teaspoon dried basil

 - salt and pepper to taste

-Mince the garlic cloves and chop the yellow onion finely.
+- Mince the garlic cloves and chop the yellow onion finely.

-Spread the mixture over the bottom of an oven-proof dish.
+- Spread the mixture over the bottom of an oven-proof dish.

-Cover the dish with foil and bake in the oven at 200 degrees C (390 Fahrenheit) for about 30 minutes or until the vegetables are tender.
+- Cover the dish with foil and bake in the oven at 200 degrees C (390 Fahrenheit) for about 30 minutes or until the vegetables are tender.

-Remove the foil and bake for a further 10-15 minutes so that the vegetables can get a lovely brownish colour, but careful not to burn them if left for too long in the oven.
+- Remove the foil and bake for a further 10-15 minutes so that the vegetables can get a lovely brownish colour, but careful not to burn them if left for too long in the oven.

-Garnish with fresh basil.
+- Garnish with fresh basil.

 Leave a Reply